ruairikeane11/project3-tictactoe/README.md

 ### ChatGPT 3.5

-- I used ChatGPT to help me fix bugs.
+- I used ChatGPT to help me fix bugs and run me through code .
 For example, it helped me fix an error to ensure that the score dictionary was updating the correct score.

 ![Alt text](pictures/image-17.png)